5 Best Google Analytics Alternatives in 2026: Privacy-First Tools That Actually Work

 Best for: Developers and self-hosters who want full control.

 Umami is the open-source darling of the privacy analytics world.
-It’s completely free to self-host, and the cloud version is competitively priced.
+It is completely free to self-host, and the cloud version is competitively priced.

 What I Like